AlfieDarko/CV/README.md

 - A great way of escapism while being productive and engaging my creative side.
 This is what got me into technology.

 #### Restauranting
 - (eating).
 A good way to build with people and blow off some steam.
-It's a morale booster
+It's a morale booster.

 #### Alternative Medicine
-- I enjoy reading about alternative medicines for people with chronic illnesses and the legislative red tape & social arguments that stops people from getting the treatments they need
+- I enjoy reading about alternative medicines for people with chronic illnesses and the legislative red tape & social arguments that stops people from getting the treatments they need.

 #### Westworld
-- HBO Produced TV show about artificial intelligence
+- HBO Produced TV show about artificial intelligence.